Rommek/sdk-unity/README.markdown

 Displaying Notifier Views
 -------------------------
 ### Integration
 The PlayHavenNotifierView script automatically retrieves placement metadata and displays a notification view if needed.
-You can integrate this into an empty object in your scene or use the readymade prefab (_Prefabs/PlayHaven/PlayHavenNotifierView_) to add a notification view to your scene.
+Add the PlayHavenNotifierView script (_Plugins/PlayHaven/PlayHavenNotifierView_) to an object in your scene.
 While inside the editor, the notification view will display a default notification view that will help you position the view on your screen.

 ### Configuration
 The PlayHavenNotifierView script exposes the following editable properties when selected in the editor: